markcmiller86/hello-numerical-world/README.md

 # Hello Numerical World

-**NOTE:** This repository is imported from [here](https://github.com/markcmiller86/hello-numerical-world.git)

-In this repo is a very simple implementation of an application for solving the one dimensional heat conduction equation.
-This is the functional equivalent of a *Hello World* application for HPC/CSE numerical software developers.
+This is an implementation of an application for solving one dimensional heat conduction problems.
+It is the functional equivalent of a *Hello World* application for HPC/CSE.

-In general, heat [conduction](https://en.wikipedia.org/wiki/Thermal_conduction) is governed by the partial differential (PDE)...
+In general, heat [conduction](https://en.wikipedia.org/wiki/Thermal_conduction) is governed by the partial differential ([PDE](https://en.wikipedia.org/wiki/Partial_differential_equation))...

 | | |
 |:---:|:---:|